jboss-set/maven-dependency-updater/readme.md

 ## Configuration

-A configuration file containing alignment rules must be prepared.
+An optional configuration file containing alignment rules can be prepared.

 Example `configuration.json`: